Skip to main content

 Tab-Aware Actions

 All browser actions support targeting specific tabs using the tab_id parameter.
-However, the high-level wrapper methods don’t expose this parameter directly.
-You must use the direct API or the execute_action()/execute() method:
+The high-level wrapper methods (computer.navigate(), computer.click(), etc.) don’t expose this parameter directly.
+Use computer.execute() for tab-specific operations:

 from tzafon import Computer